Why Legal Studies?

 Professionals in a number of other fields can also enhance their skills with a Master of Legal Studies:

-Pepperdine School of Law has an established reputation for providing a superior legal education and practical training.
+Pepperdine Law has an established reputation for providing a superior legal education and practical training.
 Begin an application to our online Master of Legal Studies program today.